 Where To Stay in Herceg Novi

 We are featuring a few of the top-rated hotels in Herceg Novi in a range of prices.
-You can also search for hotels on Booking.com – but first, read our tips for Booking the Best Hotels at the Best Price.
+You can also search on Booking.com – but first, read our tips for Booking Hotels at the Best Price.

 Garni Hotel Bokeška Noć

-A family-owned guesthouse just east of the city center and within a short walk to a small beach, Garni Hotel features balcony rooms with sea views.
+A family-owned guesthouse within a short walk to a small beach, Garni Hotel features balconies with sea views.
 Some rooms have kitchens – but an included breakfast is made fresh daily by the owner and served on the patio.
 Check availability!

 The Sun Resort Hotel in Herceg Novi is a large, beachfront property that offers rooms at affordable rates.
 The hotel has a pool – and guests have free use of loungers and umbrellas at the private beach area, as well.
 However, the rooms are slightly dated and there are no balconies.
 Check rates!